 Stewart has 20 years’ experience of working in the not-for-profit sector, with community and education charities.
 He is currently Operations Director for Knowledge Schools Trust, based in London.
 Previously, he has been involved in managing overseas development projects in Uganda and Tanzania.
 He holds an MA in Missional Leadership.

-⇒You can get in touch with Stuart via email: [email protected]
+⇒You can get in touch with Stewart via email: [email protected]

 After an early career in London ad agencies, Charlotte joined the charity sector a decade ago.
 She has since led on brand, marketing, communications and fundraising strategy for a variety of charities including Marie Curie, Pancreatic Cancer UK and Reach Volunteering.
 She is currently Marketing Director for Global Action Plan.
 She was previously sat on a number of committees and acted as a trustee for Survivors UK.

 “As a local to International Refugee Trust, I’m delighted to be working with a charity which connects my community with some the people most desperately in need across the world”.

 ⇒You can get in touch with Charlotte via email: [email protected]

 Gareth has a broad range of experience of management, governance and people issues from a long career in Human Resource Management including a number of senior leadership positions in international financial services firms.
 Most recently he was Managing Director, Human Resources at Royal Bank of Canada.
 He has particular expertise in governance, compensation, employee relations and the challenges of working across different countries and cultures.
 He has experience of the issues and challenges faced by the charitable sector in his current role as a Trustee of The International Federation of Aromatherapists and Vice Chair and Trustee of Theatre Centre.